Aptamer: Structure

 Most aptamers are based on a specific oligomer sequence of 20-100 bases and 3-20 kDa.
 Some have chemical modifications for functional enhancements or compatibility with larger engineered molecular systems.
 DNA, RNA, XNA, and peptide aptamer chemistries can each offer distinct profiles in terms of shelf stability, durability in serum or in vivo, specificity and sensitivity, cost, ease of generation, amplification, and characterization, and familiarity to users.
 Typically, DNA- and RNA-based aptamers exhibit low immunogenicity, are amplifiable via Polymerase Chain Reaction (PCR), and have complex secondary structure and tertiary structure.
 DNA- and XNA-based aptamers exhibit superior shelf stability.
 XNA-based aptamers can introduce additional chemical diversity to increase binding affinity or greater durability in serum or in vivo.

-As 22 genetically-encoded and over 500 naturally-occurring amino acids exist, peptide aptamers, as well as antibodies, have much greater potential combinatorial diversity per unit length relative to the 4 nucleic acids in DNA or RNA.
+As 22 genetically encoded and over 500 naturally occurring amino acids exist, peptide aptamers, as well as antibodies, have much greater potential combinatorial diversity per unit length relative to the 4 nucleic acids in DNA or RNA.
 Chemical modifications of nucleic acid bases or backbones increase the chemical diversity of standard nucleic acid bases.

 Split aptamers are composed of two or more DNA strands that are pieces of a larger parent aptamer that has been broken in two by a molecular nick.
 The ability of each component strand to bind targets will depend on the location of the nick, as well as the secondary structures of the daughter strands.
-The presence of a target molecule supports the DNA fragments joining together.
+The presence of a target molecule supports the joining of DNA fragments.
 This can be used as the basis for biosensors.
 Once assembled, the two separate DNA strands can be ligated into a single strand.